Hari-in-github/Coffee-Sales-Dashboard/README.md

 ### Project Overview
 ---

 The Coffee Sales Data Analysis Project aims to provide insights into the sales performance of a coffee company spanning from 2019 to 2022.
-By analyzing various aspects of the sales data, our objective is to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance."
+By analyzing various aspects of the sales data, our objective is to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ### Data Sources